McbeEringi/petitgl/README.md

 	[{name, url, fx}...]
 	```
 	- `name` texName:String
-		defines texture to access from uniforms name with string.
+		defines texture to access from uniforms name with String.
 	- `url` URL:String
-		defines location of the image file with string.
+		defines location of the image file with String.
 	- `fx` Function
 		callback function called when the texture loading succeeded.